 - In Agendaweb.org there's an extensive amount of interactive activities, graded by level.
 My favourite for practising grammar!

 - With the website Movie Segments to Asses Grammar Goals you can use plenty of movies to practice not only listening, but at the same time grammar and vocabulary.
 Try it, it's great!

 - Awesome compilation of free graded e-readers; and a similar one here.

 You will find resources for specific skills in every skills section (don't miss LyricsTraining, for examle!).

 Tools for students and teachers.They're literally infinite...
 That is why I'm going to start a list here, even to organize myself...

 - Assessment tools (Kahoot, etc. )

-- To dessing teacher material or student's projects: to create memes and gifts, interactive posters with Glogster, talking avatars with Vooki, doubed videos with Madlipz, beautiful presentations with Prezi, poems with Twinkl, dashboards with Padlet, mind maps, infographics, comics, ...
+- To dessing teacher material or student's projects: to create memes and gifts, interactive posters with Glogster, talking avatars with Vooki, doubed videos with Madlipz, beautiful presentations with Prezi, poems with Twinkl, dashboards with Padlet, mind maps, infographics, comics, Trivia ...